F. Policy Statement on Harassment (Relating to Protected Categories)

-- Code of Student Conduct (for students in the College of Arts and Sciences, the Business School, the School of Foreign Service, the School of Nursing and Health Sciences, Biomedical Graduate Education, and the School of Continuing Studies).
+- Code of Student Conduct (for students in the College of Arts and Sciences, the Business School, the School of Foreign Service, the School of Health, the School of Nursing, Biomedical Graduate Education, and the School of Continuing Studies).

 - Law Center Student Disciplinary Code (for students at the Law Center)

 - School of Medicine Student Code of Professionalism (for students in the School of Medicine)

 Where an accused individual is both a student and employee of the University, the procedures that apply will depend on the status of the individual during the alleged incident.
 If there is ambiguity regarding which procedures shall apply, the Vice President of Institutional Diversity and Equity shall decide.

 5. Bias Reporting

 Any member of the University community can make a report about a possible bias incident or hate crime through the Bias Reporting System.
 For more information go to http://studentaffairs.georgetown.edu/biasreporting/.
 Making a report through the Bias Reporting System is not the same as filing a complaint under the grievance procedures described above.
 The Bias Reporting System allows the University to track and review bias-related incidents, offer supportive counseling services and other resources, and may lead to an investigation under which the accused may be held accountable for his or her acts.
 Anonymous reports are permitted under the Bias Reporting System.